Get Tech Tips

 There are many appliances with compression refrigeration circuits that do not have ports installed for testing, recovery, charging, and evacuation.
 These can include window units, PTACs, fountains, refrigerators, and much more.

-This presents a challenge any time you suspect or know there is a refrigerant circuit issue.
-How can you diagnose and make a repair when you can't connect?
+This fact presents a challenge any time you suspect or know there is a refrigerant circuit issue.
+How can you diagnose and repair when you can't connect?

-You can then either add a piercing valve to the tube or you can often pinch off the tube with a pinching tool, Leave the tool in place, cut the process tube/stub near the end and solder/braze in a schrader to the end.
+You can then either add a piercing valve to the tube or pinch off the tube with a pinching tool.
+Leave the tool in place, cut the process tube/stub near the end, and solder/braze in a Schrader to the end.

-You can then recover the the charge and once the charge is fully recovered you can add in additional soldered/brazed in ports.
+You can then recover the charge, and once the charge is fully recovered, you can add in additional soldered/brazed in ports.

 These should also only be left on as a temporary measure to get the refrigerant recovered.
-You then must repair the “pierced” hole, usually by putting a tee schrader in the same spot where the piercing was.
+You must then repair the “pierced” hole by putting a tee Schrader in the same spot where the piercing was.

-Keep in mind when working on systems with very small charges that hoses can hold a lot of refrigerant.
+When working on systems with very small charges, keep in mind that hoses can hold a lot of refrigerant.
 You may consider using Smart Probes with tees and only one short 1/4″ hose from the charging tank to the suction probe to reduce losses.